collective/collective.cron/README.rst

 =======
 - collective.cron lets you register crons which run periodically in your system.
 - Each plone site has a crontab.
-- This crontab is used by many composants to execute the cron jobs.
+- This crontab is used by many components to execute the cron jobs.
 - We have a central dashboard which will list all tasks registered on the site crontab.
-- The tasks configuration is based on plone.app.registry but design to be replaceable (composant)
+- The tasks configuration is based on plone.app.registry but design to be replaceable (component)
-- The tasks execution is based on plone.app.async but design to be also replaceable (composant)
+- The tasks execution is based on plone.app.async but design to be also replaceable (component)
 - The cron manager will ensure to restore all cron jobs for all plone sites at zope restart.

 Crontab